Best Photos for Cross Stitch: What Works (And What Doesn't)

 If your subject takes up only a small part of the photo, it will take up a small part of your pattern.
 And "small" in cross stitch means "lacks detail."

 The math: A face that's 50 pixels wide in your source image becomes 50 stitches wide in your pattern.
-That's about 3.5 inches on 14-count Aida.
+That's about 3.5 inches on 14-count Aida -- see the Aida count guide for how count affects finished size.
 Enough for basic features, but not for nuanced expression.

 Rule of thumb: Your subject should fill at least 60-70% of the frame.
 Crop aggressively before converting.